lemonmade/templates/README.md

 - `$<anything> {option1, option2}`: declare a chooser variable with the options declared in the curly braces (all variables must be on the same paragraph in the project notes).

 - `>>>defaultFolderName`: will automatically place the new instances of this project in the folder whose name is exactly "defaultFolderName".
 You can specify a subfolder by using `>>>defaultFolderContainer > defaultFolderName`.

+## Installation
+Download the most recent version of the script.
+Once you have downloaded the script, navigate to your Application script folder located at `~/Library/Scripts/Applications/OmniFocus`.
+Apple hides the Library folder in Mac OS X 10.7 or later by default, so the easiest way to get to this folder is to select the menu item `Go > Go To Folder...` in Finder.app.
+You may have to manually create an OmniFocus folder in the `~/Library/Scripts/Applications` directory if you do not have any previous scripts for OmniFocus (you may have to create more of the folders in the directory; if you don't have an Applications folder or even a Scripts folder, you will have to create those as well).

+## Using The Script
+There are countless ways you can run the script.
+If you are a pro user, you likely know even more ways than I do: options like launching the script from FastScripts, Alfred, LaunchBar, or a Keyboard Maestro macro are all available to you.
+Below I'll explain two ways to run the script, primarily targetted at more novice users.

+Your first option is to run the script from Apple's AppleScript menu.
+If you don't have a little script icon near the clock in your Mac's menubar, you need to turn this on manually.
+Open AppleScript Editor.app from your `Applications > Utilities` folder.
+Go to AppleScript's preferences by selecting `AppleScript Editor > Preferences...` from the menubar.
+On the "General" pane, you should check the checkbox to "Show Script menu in menu bar".
+Now, when in OmniFocus, select the new script menubar item and you will see the script at the bottom of the list, ready to be clicked and run.

+OmniFocus has another way to run scripts, and it's even easier than the method described above.
+Once the script is installed, go to OmniFocus and right- (control-) click on the toolbar (the gray bar at the top of the window that shows icons for your inbox, projects, and more).
+Choose "Customize Toolbar..." from the contextual menu that pops up.
+You will then see a list of all items that can be put in your menubar, including (at the bottom) any scripts that you have installed.
+Drag the script anywhere on the toolbar and click "Done".
+You now have one-click access to run this script!

 ## Version History